 gRPC isn't a replacement for REST — it's a complement for specific requirements.
 The technology originated at Google and directly addresses the performance problem of inter-service communication in microservice architectures.

-gRPC uses HTTP/2 and Protocol Buffers for binary, high-performance communication and is optimal for microservices and internal service-to-service communication.
-Protocol Buffers (Protobuf) are a binary serialisation format substantially more compact than JSON.
-Instead of readable text messages, structured bytes are transmitted — which significantly reduces parsing overhead and payload size.
+How it works. gRPC uses HTTP/2 and Protocol Buffers (Protobuf), a binary serialisation format usually more compact than JSON — structured bytes instead of readable text, which can cut parsing overhead and payload size.

 HTTP/2 additionally enables multiplexing — parallel requests over a single connection — and bidirectional streaming.
 Client and server can send and receive data simultaneously, without waiting for a response.